-Motion analysis is a technique which allows clinicians to quantify human movement patterns.
+Motion analysis is a technique that allows clinicians to quantify human movement patterns.
 It combines an examination of an individual’s physical structure with measurements of their function during activity.

-We recommend that you discuss with your healthcare provider to determine if the addition of a motion analysis test at the Leon Root, M.D.
+Your healthcare provider will determine if the addition of a motion analysis test at the Leon Root, M.D.
 Motion Analysis Laboratory would benefit your treatment plan.
-If you have questions, please have your healthcare provider contact us at 212.606.1215.
+If they have questions, please have them contact us at 212.606.1215.

 The two most common types of testing performed are gait analysis and instrumented strength testing.
-A physical therapy evaluation is the first step of the testing process.
+A physical therapy evaluation is the first step in the testing process.

 Based on the physician referral and physical therapy evaluation, patient-specific tests are performed.

 - Plantar pressures